 6. Rinse and repeat

 The best ones grow and evolve over time, just like the businesses and people they serve.
 Set up periodic blocks of time to collectively review your design system components and standards.
-And don’t forget reviewing your overall business goals, marketing initiatives, and product or service updates to make sure your design system is doing what it’s supposed to do: helping your team thrive amidst a constantly changing landscape.
+And don’t forget to review your overall business goals, marketing initiatives, and product or service updates to make sure your design system is doing what it’s supposed to do: helping your team thrive amidst a constantly changing landscape.